Loading…

 Pollination insect

-Origin / where it grows SE Asia; tropics/subtropics
+Origin / where it grows SE Asia origin; grown in humid/semi-humid tropics & subtropics

 Weather, soil & spacing